 Coinomi follows the BIP39 to derive your private keys and addresses.
 Other wallets, though they might also use some sort of HD derivation method, it could be a different one.
-Important mentions are the Jaxx wallet when it comes to Ethereum (read more here) and the Electrum wallet (read more here)
+Important mentions are the Jaxx wallet when it comes to Ethereum (read more here), Electrum (read more here), Bread and Loaf wallets.

 Bonus tip 1: If you still have your old phone with your original Coinomi wallet, you can check If you are using the extra BIP39 passphrase by going to "... / Settings / Show recovery phrase".
 If the option is enabled on your current wallet, you will see a note "This recovery Phrase is protected with a BIP39 passphrase".
 However the passphrase itself will not be shown.